Scotchester/jellybeans/_posts/2018-03-25-teenee-beanee-island-breeze.md

-I'm not sure of if my preferences have shifted slightly over the past dozen reviews or I'm just incapable of being consistent over that period of time, but regardless, Teeenee Beanee jelly beans are a great product that I can recommend without reservation.
+I'm not sure of if my preferences have shifted slightly over the past dozen reviews or I'm just incapable of being consistent over that period of time, but regardless, Teenee Beanee jelly beans are a great product that I can recommend without reservation.